ReverseThatApp/ReverseThatApp.github.io/_posts/2019-12-13-By-pass-locked-feature-iOS-apps-with-burp.md

 ## Disclaimer
-This post is for educational purposes only, please use it at your discretion and contact app's author if you find issues.
+This post is for educational purposes only.
+How you use this information is your responsibility.
+I will not be held accountable for any illegal activities, so please use it at your discretion and contact the app's author if you find issues.

 ## Prerequisites
 Below tools are used during this post: